subdit/typescript-setter-getter/README.md

 # typescript-setter-getter
-## Basic leraning: how to get started with Typescript
+## Basic learning: how to get started with Typescript